 - Limited savings: Some of Ideal Agent’s competitors offer the same free service and high-quality agents, but pre-negotiate bigger realtor fee discounts.

 If you’re looking to find a great agent and get more built-in value, Clever offers the same no-cost agent matching service — but also pre-negotiates lower rates than Ideal Agent.
 Clever sellers pay a $3,000 listing fee (or just 1% if the home sells for more than $350,000).
 In other words, you get the exact same service and quality for literally half the price — or less.

 Also, Clever offers eligible buyers 0.5% of their new home’s purchase price in cash back after closing.
 Ideal Agent offers no savings for buyers.

-Our Team spent more than 1,400 hours researching Ideal Agent reviews and other agent matching services to help you understand how they work and choose the best option for you.
 Read on to learn how Ideal Agent stacks up against the competition — or skip ahead to read Ideal Agent reviews.

 Should you use Ideal Agent to find a realtor?

 👍 What we like about Ideal Agent:

 Our Team found Ideal Agent to be a mixed bag: On the one hand, the company can match you with a high-quality real estate agent.
 On the other, it offers less choice and built-in benefits than some of its competitors.

 Ideal Agent’s claim that it only works with the top 1% of agents in terms of sales volume seems legit.
 Knowing that any agent you’re matched with is a top producer is a good start, but keep in mind that sheer sales volume isn’t everything — and certainly doesn’t guarantee the agent will be a good fit for you.